Almantask/Java-Homework/README.md

 User is prompted to select either option 1 or 2.
 Selecting option 1 does the same as before (basic conversion).
 Selecting option 2 prints "to be implemented" in the console (in red).

+Hint: don't forget to reset the console color after it prints text in red.

 ## Recipe conversion (VERY HARD)